jlborrego/Kubernetes-AWS/README.md

 # Kubernetes-AWS Deployment

 This repository contains the setup and deployment scripts for a Node.js application and MongoDB database on a Kubernetes cluster, utilizing AWS services.
-This project was done individually due to the absence of most team members, except for Alejandro Romagosa.
-Each team member decided to submit their work separately to enhance their learning experience with Kubernetes.

 ## Overview